mogrady-professional/node-backend-api-for-support-desk-with-mongo-db/README.md

   - While in the support-desk directory, run `npm run start` to start the server
   - Import the routes into Postman from the `` attached file exported from Postman
   - Use [Postman](https://www.postman.com/) to test the routes
-  - Import the `node backend authentication API.postman_collection.json` file into postman to test routes
+  - Import the `Support Desk - node backend API.postman_collection.json` file into postman to test routes

+# Models

+- userModel
+- ticketModel
+- noteModel

+# Routes

+View routes in `Support Desk - node backend API.postman_collection.json`